Video Labeling Editor

 Next to each object's class name, the first few characters of its unique Object ID will be visible.
 Hover over the characters to display and be able to copy to your clipboard the object's ID:

-When you move the object, or change the answer in a frame-specific classification, a keyframe is added to the row, indicated by a dot on the line:
+When you move the object, or change the answer in a frame-specific classification, a keyframe is added to the row, indicated by a white rhombus on the line:

 The following are the labeling tools supported on videos: